 And a further 60 credits chosen either from the lists above or 30 credits from the list above and 30 credit unit approved from another department at Goldsmiths.

-In your third year you are required to write a dissertation on a subject of your choice in the broad disciplines of politics, public policy and economics.
+At level 6 you are required to write a dissertation on a subject of your choice in the broad disciplines of politics, public policy and economics.

 You must also take at least 30 credits from a range of choices which currently includes: